VincentKiplangat/Predicting-customer-churn-for-SyrialTel/README.md

 **Benefits for Syrialtel Telecommunication Company:**
 - *Informed Decision-Making*: SyrialTel can use data-driven insights to make informed decisions that can reduce their losses from customer churn
-- *Tailored Advice*: Customized recommendations based on the unique features of SyrialTel communication.
+- *Tailored Advice*: Customized recommendations based on the unique features and strength of SyrialTel telecommunication Company.
 - *Minimised Churn and thus losses*: SyrialTel can know the do's and don't to minimise the customer churn rate which in turn leads to money loss reduction because of customers who do not stick around.

 ### OBJECTIVES ###